Stoggar/CurseOfStrahd/entry_1.md

 The women misses her daughter *Gertruda* who she *kept safe* (creepy!) and has now escaped.
 We promised her to do all in our power to get back her missing daughter (I'm not sure what I've signed up for here).

-The man in the inn said he would come with us, but he left before wo got to bed.
+The man in the inn said he would come with us, but he left before we got to bed.